48Club/bnb-48-inscription/README.md

 data:application/json,
 {
   "p":"bnb-48",
-  "op":"command"
+  "op":"command",
+  "parameter1":value
+  ...
 }
 ```
 Where json is explicitly specified.

-Bulk commands are allowed.
+Bulk commands are allowed when all commands share an op.
 If multiple commands is carried in a sigle transaction, the data should be packed in an array, each item of which contains a complete command, and each command will be handled in order.
 In which case, all combined commands are executed atomicly, i.e. either all of them are successfully executed or none of them.

+Specially, `mint` `recap` and `deploy` command must be a standalone command.
+If bulk commands in a single transaction contains a `mint` `recap` or `deploy`, the entire bulk should be considered as invalid.

 example:

 ```
-data:JSON,
+data:application/json,
 [
   {
     "p":"bnb-48",
-    "op":"deploy",
-    "tick":"token1"
+    "op":"transfer",
+    "tick":"token1",
+    ...
   },
   {
     "p":"bnb-48",
-    "op":"deploy",
-    "tick":"token2"
+    "op":"transfer",
+    "tick":"token2",
+    ...
   }
 ]
 ```
-Specially, `mint` `recap` and `deploy` command must be a standalone command.
-If bulk commands in a single transaction contains a `mint` `recap` or `deploy`, the entire transaction should be considered as invalid.

-Indexer should correctly parse the data object according to data format instead of relying on a fixed piece of (hex) data.
+Indexer should correctly parse the data object according to data format instead of relying on a fixed piece of (hex) data, which means, spaces and breaks don't change a command, as well as the serialized sequence of key-value pairs.

+Another important thing is, value types defined in this document should be respect, filling in string (quoted by \") will be treated as invalid command.

 ## Command